charalampidisg/DEV/instructions.md

 3. **Forward Data**: Implement a class in the PLC adapter to forward the raw data to the `dbcollector` process.
 Use `CorbaSupplyAreaDAO` to resolve the `DataCollectingServant` and forward the data.

 4. **Persist Data**: Use `OracleSupplyAreaDAO` to persist the data in the Oracle database.

+Summary of the roles of each component:

+- **`SupplyAreaDAO`**: This is the main interface that defines the methods for accessing and manipulating data related to supply areas.

+- **`CorbaSupplyAreaDAO`**: This class implements the `SupplyAreaDAO` interface and is used to forward data from the PLC adapter to the `DataCollectingServant` using CORBA.

+- **`DataCollectingServant`**: This class implements the `DataCollectorOperations` interface and acts as a servant to collect data from various sources.
+It uses an `EventQueue` to handle data processing asynchronously and forwards the data to the appropriate DAO for persistence.

+- **`OracleSupplyAreaDAO`**: This class implements the `SupplyAreaDAO` interface for Oracle databases.
+It contains the actual code to interact with an Oracle database and persist the data.

+In summary, the `PLC adapter` uses `CorbaSupplyAreaDAO` to forward data to the `DataCollectingServant`, which then uses `OracleSupplyAreaDAO` to persist the data in the database.